 Math Combat Challenge is also a spatial game, because you fight with science fiction weapons in alien environments.
 Some of them are surface arenas, others are in a starship in space.
 But the essence remains: solve math problems.
 That’s the key to win.
 You can destroy as many enemies as you want, but if you fail with math, you’re done.

 The main menu is where the game starts after the intro video that you can stop by touching the “A” (pad) or spacebar.
-You can see, and we recommend, seeing the videotutorials and documentation, and read at least this quick tutorial.
+You can see, and we recommend, seeing the videotutorials and this documentation, and read at least this quick tutorial.
 By the way, game statistics are stored in the game, while Steam statistics are, well, stored on Steam.

-From there you can access to the different arenas available (three at this moment):
+From here you can access to the different arenas available (three at this moment):

 - Stadium Arena: it runs inside a space base.
 It is played in a first person view.